Box Office: Tom Cruise's 'Mission: Impossible -- Rogue Nation' Dominates with $56 Million

-LOS ANGELES (Variety.com) - Tom Cruise's "Mission: Impossible -- Rogue Nation" dominated the U.S. box office this weekend with an impressive $56 million at 3,956 locations.
+LOS ANGELES, Aug, 2 (Variety.com) - Tom Cruise's "Mission: Impossible -- Rogue Nation" dominated the U.S. box office this weekend with an impressive $56 million at 3,956 locations.

 The Paramount/Skydance tentpole generated $20.3 million at the Friday box office, setting an opening day mark for the sturdy franchise - and signaling that Cruise still carries plenty of star power.
 Saturday's total hit $19.7 million.

-The launch of "Mission: Impossible -- Rogue Nation" outperformed forecasts by a significant margin.
-It had been on track for an opening weekend of $40 million, according to recent studio estimates.
+The launch of "Mission: Impossible -- Rogue Nation" had been on track for an opening weekend of $40 million, according to recent studio estimates.

 The fifth installment in the series, written and directed by Chris McQuarrie, finds Cruise facing off against a squad of special agents known as the Syndicate.
 Simon Pegg, Jeremy Renner and Rebecca Ferguson also star.